Human Trafficking and Slavery

-NCJW West Morris Section is raising awareness of the pervasiveness of domestic violence, as founding member and participant in the Rachel Coalition, which offers a kosher safe house, counseling, peer support groups and limited legal advice to victims of domestic violence.
+NCJW, West Morris Section raises awareness of the pervasiveness of domestic violence, as founding member and participant in the Rachel Coalition, which offers a kosher safe house, counseling, peer support groups and limited legal advice to victims of domestic violence.

 Support for Israel

-NCJW West Morris Section recognizes the contributions that Israel is making to the world community and stands ready to applaud, question and provide informed briefings to Congress.
+NCJW, West Morris Section recognizes the contributions that Israel is making to the world community and stands ready to support Israel.

 NJ Coalition Against Human Trafficking Update

 Many members of our Section participated in the SOAP campaign before the Super Bowl in 2014.
 We distributed thousands of bars of soap with the HT hotline phone number printed on their labels to hotels in northern New Jersey.
 The Coalition continues this project in 2015 in Essex and Middlesex counties and in 2016 in Atlantic and Union counties.

 Many members of our Section spoke with our local mayors and freeholders, and successfully requested that they issue proclamations declaring that January is Human Trafficking Awareness Month and January 11th is Human Trafficking Awareness Day.
 Now the Coalition is expanding this effort by advocating for the NJ State League of Municipalities to pass a more binding resolution to institutionalize these declarations and also to create a non-accusatory rating of municipalities’ efforts to end Human Trafficking.